DigitalPublishingToolkit/NN09/md/10Rules.md

 ### Negative Filter Sovereignty

-Negative filter sovereignty is the only antifragile strategy that shields us against hatred and conflict, and it is likely to increasingly gain in its practical significance.
+Negative filter sovereignty is the only antifragile strategy that shields us against hatred and conflict, and it is likely to increase its practical significance.
 With customized settings, tools, and filters, it is already possible to mute individual trolls and hatemongers.
 You can block certain Twitter and Facebook accounts if you feel harassed.
 However, particularly passionate trolls may create a